Quebec Nordiques: Uniform change

-Aubut intended to change the team's entire look had he won enough financing to keep the Nordiques in Quebec for the 1995–96 season.
+Aubut intended to change the team's entire look had he won enough financing to keep the Nordiques in Quebec City for the 1995–96 season.
 The Nordiques would have abandoned the blue, white, and red palette they had worn throughout their history in favour of a teal, black, and navy scheme.
 The team would also have abandoned the "igloo holding a hockey stick" logo they had used for their entire existence in favour of a fierce looking Siberian husky, with "NORDIQUES" in grey block letters below it and the "I" in the team's name fashioned to look like an icicle.
 These designs were published in local papers before the team ultimately decided to move.
 Due to the team missing an NHL deadline, the logo and uniforms would not have taken effect until the 1996–97 season.